southsidedean/linkerd-demos/aws-multicluster-with-hazl/README.md

-# Eliminating Cross-Zone Kubernetes Traffic With High Availability Zonal Load Balancing (HAZL)
+# AWS Multicluster With HAZL

-## eliminate-cross-zone-traffic-hazl
+## aws-multicluster-with-hazl

 ### Tom Dean | Buoyant

-### Last edit: 3/18/2024
+### Last edit: 3/26/2024

 ## Introduction

-In this _hands-on workshop_, we will deploy **Buoyant Enterprise for Linkerd** and demonstrate how to enable **High Availability Zonal Load Balancing (HAZL)**.
+In this _hands-on demo, we will deploy **Buoyant Enterprise for Linkerd** with Multicluster and demonstrate how to enable **High Availability Zonal Load Balancing (HAZL)**.
 We'll then take a look at how **HAZL** works to keep network traffic _in-zone_ where possible by exploring some different traffic, load and availability situations.

 ### Buoyant Enterprise for Linkerd (BEL)